-These must be approved by the Graduate Studies Committee not later than the time specified in course handbooks, but students are encouraged to submit titles earlier for approval: prior to the Graduate Studies Committee meeting in 6th week of Michaelmas term.
-Details of deadlines, and how to submit proposals, may be found in your individual course handbook.
+These must be approved by the Graduate Studies Committee not later than the time specified in course pamphlets, but students are encouraged to submit titles earlier for approval.
+Details of deadlines, and how to submit proposals, may be found in your individual course pamphlet.
 A successful proposal will be one that is well focused, articulates a question as well as a topic, elects with good reasons to concentrate on a definite body of core literature, and looks set to be feasible with the word-limit.
 Students should take careful account of the word-limit when proposing their titles, since the most common cause of their rejection is over-ambitiousness, insufficient focus, and consequent unfeasibility.